flatiron/viewful/README.md

 ## Loading a view from disk

+In most cases, a View will be based on a folder of files.
+Viewful can automatically handle the process of loading template folders through the `View.load` method.

 ### Define a View as a folder on your hard-drive

     /myview
       create.jade
       show.jade
       list.jade

+*Note: The `myview` folder consists of three files using the Jade templating language*

 ```js
 var view = new viewful.View({